Transfer news: Benfica look to tie down €60m Florentino amid Manchester City & Paris Saint-Germain interest | Goal.com

 The Portuguese champions are already braced for bids from interested parties but want Florentino to sign a new contract as soon as possible in order to raise his buyout clause.

-Portugal under-20 international Florentino is currently available for €60 million (£54m/$68m) but Benfica was to raise it to the €100m mark.
+Portugal under-20 international Florentino is currently available for €60 million (£54m/$68m) but Benfica want to raise it to the €100m mark.

 Florentino would be in line for an extension and a significant pay-rise under the terms of the new deal.